 These are all the FRCOphth exams you will need to sit to become a Fellow of The Royal College of Ophthalmologists.
 Once you are a Fellow, you will need to also become a member of the College in order to be able to use your new FRCOphth post-nominal.

 This practical exam assesses candidates’ abilities to perform clinical refractions in a clinical setting.
 Trainees in OST are required to pass this examination before they enter the fourth year of ophthalmic specialist training.
+The Refraction Certificate and the Part 1 FRCOphth can be taken in either order as a candidate's first Fellowship examination.

-Open to candidates who have passed the Part 1 FRCOphth.
+Open only to candidates who have passed the Part 1 FRCOphth.
 The FRCOphth Part 2 Written exam, is a multiple choice, single best answer question paper.
 Trainees must pass this exam by the end of year seven of the Ophthalmic Specialist Training programme.
 Please note that candidates not need to have passed the Refratcion Certificate examination in order to sit the Part 2 Written.
 Only a pass in the Part 1 FRCOphth is the criteria for sitting the Part 2 Written.

 Frequently Asked Questions (FAQs)